MileHacker Logo

 Princely State & Modern Development

-During the medieval period, the area became part of various Islamic empires and sultanates, contributing to its strong Sufi heritage.
+During the medieval period, the area became part of different Islamic empires and sultanates, adding to its strong Sufi heritage.
 Later, it became a significant part of the Bahawalpur State, a princely state that maintained its autonomy until Pakistan's formation.
 The Nawabs of Bahawalpur left an architectural legacy, including the impressive Derawar Fort in the Cholistan Desert.
 In more recent times, the influence of Sheikh Zayed bin Sultan Al Nahyan shaped modern Rahim Yar Khan, with his contributions leading to important institutions and the Sheikh Zayed Palace.

 Historical Milestones